surtarso/asap-cabinet-fe/README.md

 ### About

 This is my personal frontend for my cabinet.
-It's as simple as possible.
-If you need help installing and configuring Visual Pinball X check my wiki page, also check my vpx-frontend tools to ease the process of settings tables up.
+It's As Simple As Possible.
+If you need help installing and configuring Visual Pinball X check my [wiki](https://github.com/surtarso/vpx-frontend/wiki) page, also check my [vpx-frontend](https://github.com/surtarso/vpx-frontend/) tools to ease the process of settings tables up.